Why does vaginal dryness affect women after menopause?

 Are you experiencing vaginal dryness?

-6. Dugal R, et al. Comparison of usefulness of estradiol vaginal tablets and estriol vagitories for treatment of vaginal atrophy.
-Acta Obstet Gynecol Scand 2000; 79: 293-297.
+9. Dugal R, Hesla K, Sørdal T, et al. Comparison of usefulness of estradiol vaginal tablets and estriol vagitories for the treatment of vaginal atrophy.
+Acta Obstet Gynecol Scand 2000;79(4):293-297.